 • Irritability: Research suggests that people with SAD are significantly more irritable than healthy individuals.

 • Carb cravings: SAD can produce a strong craving for complex carbohydrates.

 • Difficult concentrating: SAD has been known to affect a range of mental processes, including concentration, speaking ability, and memory.

 • Loss of interest in sex: This is a common symptom among people with SAD and depression alike.

 To counteract symptoms, spend plenty of time in the sun.
 It takes two or three days of bright sunshine to reverse symptoms.
 Short of taking a Hawaiian vacation or moving to Florida, Arizona or California, there are other ways to get relief.
 Several brands of light therapy boxes (also referred to as bright light therapy or phototherapy) can be purchased.
 These lights work by stimulating the brain from light reaching our retinas through our eyes, not from exposure of the light to our skin.

-Written by Dee Litten Whited© 2002 - 2019, AnswersForMe.org.
+Dee Litten Whited writes from Virginia.© 2002 - 2019, AnswersForMe.org.
 All rights reserved.
 Click here for content usage information.